 \subsubsection{Summary of contributions.}

-We have provided a semantic analysis of higher order automatic differentiation.
-Our syntactic starting point are higher order forward-mode AD macros on a typed higher order language that extend their well-known first order equivalent (e.g.~\cite{shaikhha2019efficient,wang2018demystifying,huot2020correctness}).
+We have provided a semantic analysis of higher-order automatic differentiation.
+Our syntactic starting point is higher-order forward-mode AD macros on a typed higher-order language that extend their well-known first-order counterparts (e.g.~\cite{shaikhha2019efficient,wang2018demystifying,huot2020correctness}).
 We present these in Section~\ref{sec:simple-language} for function types, and in Section~\ref{sec:extended-language} we extend them to inductive types and variants.
-The main contributions of this paper are as follows. \begin{itemize} \item We give a denotational semantics for the language in diffeological spaces, showing that every definable expression is smooth (Section~\ref{sec:semantics}). \item We show correctness of the higher order AD macros by a logical relations argument (Th.~\ref{thm:fwd-cor-basic}). \item We give a categorical analysis of this correctness argument with two parts: a universal property satisfied by the macro in terms of syntactic categories, and a new notion of glued space that abstracts the logical relation (Section~\ref{sec:correctness}). \item We then use this analysis to state and prove a correctness argument at all first order types (Th.~\ref{thm:fwd-cor-full}). \end{itemize}
+The main contributions of this paper are as follows. \begin{itemize} \item We give a denotational semantics for the language in diffeological spaces, showing that every definable expression is smooth (Section~\ref{sec:semantics}). \item We show correctness of the higher-order AD macros by a logical relations argument (Theorem~\ref{thm:fwd-cor-basic}). \item We give a categorical analysis of this correctness argument with two parts: a universal property satisfied by the macro in terms of syntactic categories, and a new notion of glued space that abstracts the logical relation (Section~\ref{sec:correctness}). \item We then use this analysis to state and prove a correctness argument at all first-order types (Theorem~\ref{thm:fwd-cor-full}). \end{itemize}